-Not only this, but we never get a scene or a single line of dialogue to suggest that Tiny Tim is ill nor do we ever see him again.
+Not only this, but we never get a single line of dialogue to suggest that Tiny Tim is ill.
+Nor do we ever see him again.
 He’s not even mentioned.
 We don’t see the grieving Cratchits or Tim’s gravestone.
 The entire centrepiece of A Christmas Carol is chucked out of the fucking window.

 Disappointingly, we cut to a closeup of Rich Little for a couple of Tim/ Truman lines.
 The bad news is that I was expecting the child to do it.
 The good news is that Rich Little’s impression sounds like Droopy Dog.

 “What do you think of the meal we’ve prepared for you father?”

 If I was Tiny Tim with a father as mean spirited as that (probably as a result of a lifetime of repressed homosexuality) I’d happily welcome death.